 Most Attorneys practice law without fully understanding their legal malpractice insurance.
-After nearly 20 years and thousands of dollars, uncertainty and misinformation can cause new law firms to open their practices with the first policy thrown at them – or worse, with no insurance at all.
+After nearly 20 years and thousands of dollars in education, new law firms open their practices with the first policy thrown at them – or worse, with no insurance at all.

 This post (and the links included within) provide the information your law school professors didn’t tell you about protecting yourself, your firm and your clients.

 The Tale of Two Forms: Occurrence vs. Claims Made

 Legal malpractice insurance does not work like car or home insurance.
 The legal malpractice insurance policy structure is completely different at a fundamental level.
 Legal malpractice insurance is generally written with a claims-made form whereas other lines of insurance are written on an occurrence form.
 Misunderstanding the difference can leave your firm critically exposed.

 A standard home or auto insurance policy is usually written on an occurrence form.
 The policy’s terms clearly state an effective date and an expiration date.
 These dates serve as the bookends to the policy.
 If a covered loss occurs between the specific dates, the policy will respond to the claim.
 It is fairly straight-forward.

 Take the example below.
 An auto accident occurs during policy A. Even though the claim, suit, and trial all occur under Policy B or C, Policy A still governs the entirety of the claim.